English

 Semester Hours 4

-This course will integrate the reading and writing skills students need to comprehend and interact with college-level texts and produce original college-level writing.
-Reading skills will center on processes for literal and critical comprehension and the development of vocabulary skills.
-Writing skills will focus on effective writing, including generating ideas, drafting, organizing, revising, and editing to produce competent essays using standard English.
+This course will integrate the reading and writing skills necessary for students to comprehend and interact with college-level texts and to produce original college-level writing.
+Reading skills will focus on processes for literal comprehension, critical comprehension, and the development of vocabulary.
+Writing skills will emphasize effective writing, which includes generating ideas, drafting, organizing, revising, and editing to produce competent essays in standard English.
 This course may include a one-hour lab component.